josenestorpardoherrera/PersonalSite/content/project/asynchronous-digital-calculator.md

 # {{< gallery album="1" >}} This has to be after the "+++"

 +++

 *(Apr-Jun 2015)*

-<p align="justify">The main objetive of this project was about the design and implementation -in a FPGA- of an asynchronous system which executed the basic arithmetic operations such as addition, substraction, multiplication and division between a pair of one digit numbers.</p>
+The main objetive of this project was about the design and implementation -in a FPGA- of an asynchronous system which executed the basic arithmetic operations such as addition, substraction, multiplication and division between a pair of one digit numbers.

 Teammate: Jose Libardo Navia Vela.